Top 50 highest-grossing movies of all time

 Greta Gerwig’s pinked-themed girl power movie Barbie completely shattered its box office earning predictions to rake in a billion in revenue in the two weeks since its release.

-The movie, starring Margot Robbie and Ryan Gosling as Ken, took these iconic dolls and had them go on a journey of self-discovering in order to find their individual identities outside of what it’s expected of them.
+The movie, starring Margot Robbie, with Ryan Gosling as Ken, took these iconic dolls and had them go on a journey of self-discovering in order to find their individual identities outside of what it’s expected of them.

-Gerwig’s film was one of the most highly anticipated movies of the summer as it was one half of the Barbenheimer meme and the hype seems to have paid off as the movie continues to make a lot of money.
+Gerwig’s film was one of the most highly anticipated movies of last summer as it was one half of the Barbenheimer meme and the hype certainly paid off.

 Frozen 2 is a strange one.
 Yes, a sequel to a global phenomenon still rearing its head even now was always inevitable.
 Yes, it boasts a great soundtrack, whether it’s the ’80s vibes of Lost in the Woods or Idina Menzel’s belting vocals in Into the Unknown.